Skip to main content

 Build Integration

-The MLIR lowering integrates with the existing compilation pipeline:
+The MLIR lowering pipeline:

 1. Lexing and Parsing: Source code → AST